AnesFoufa/trivia/journal.md

 This BufferingPrinter act as a [test double](https://martinfowler.com/bliki/TestDouble.html).

 So now we update our database of scenarios with the printed lines and use this extra data to enrich our tests and ensure our behaviour is preserved.
+## First refactor
+Once we have confidence in our tests, we can start refactor our Game class.
+The first bold step is to stop redefining the python built-in "print" and use the printer each time we want to print.